futurice/field-ops-guide/field-ops-guide.md

 The Team and Client have agreed upon a primary communication channel, e.g. a chatroom where everyone involved in the project has access.

-The Team has got the contact information of other relevant parties (preferably met them face-to-face) and is able to reach them on a short notice without the need for a middle-man.
+The Team is aware of, and has got the contact information of other relevant parties or stakeholders (preferably met them face-to-face) and is able to reach them on a short notice without the need for a proxy.
 This is especially important if there are people responsible for some part of the project delivery outside of the immediate reach of the Team.

 **Why is this important?**